wyli/OPT_formating/README.md

 - - -
 ##### note:
+Ensure at least 180GB space in total (input folder and output folder)

 First make sure NIFTI in on matlab path and the file `load_nii_img.m` should be fixed.
 Some image blocks have no corresponding annotations.